 Choose your social channels – The research into your digital personas will help you choose which social media channels to focus on: Twitter, LinkedIn, and Facebook can be great for B2B and Instagram is growing ever more popular with a younger audience of life science marketers so presents an opportunity for your organization.

 Frequency – If content is King, then consistency is Queen.

-The focus should always be on the quality of your content as opposed to the quantity and time that you post.
+The focus should always be on the quality of your content instead of the quantity and time you post.
 Although, each social media channel has a unique content algorithm.
-Below are a few tips for the main platforms from a 2020 HubSpot report.
+Below are a few tips for the leading platforms from a 2020 HubSpot report.

-LinkedIn: Mainly a B2B platform.
-It suggests posting during traditional working hours and to avoid scheduling posts for the weekend.
-No more than 1 post a day.
+LinkedIn: This is mainly a B2B platform.
+It suggests posting during traditional working hours and avoiding scheduling posts for the weekend.
+Ideally, don’t exceed one post a day.

 Facebook: The Facebook algorithm will punish your business page if you post too frequently and achieve low engagement, so it is recommended between 2 – 5 posts per week.

 Twitter: Tweet as freely and as frequently as you like but remember to focus on the content that helps you meet your goals.

 Instagram: Use relevant hashtags, ensure you use high-quality photos, and write detailed, interesting captions.
 Below is a clear explanation of how Instagram can help you bring your business to life with engaging content.

 Figure 3 - How to grow on Instagram

 Top-tip: Spend time before you post by engaging with hashtags relevant to the content.
 Then spend time after posting to engage with people commenting on your post.